Unlocking potential through inclusive computing education

 Collaboration, advocacy, and equity drives our research forward.

-The Kenneth C. Griffin CS Education for All Initiative
+CSEveryone: The Kenneth C. Griffin CS for All Education Initiative

 At CSEveryone, we want to help all teachers, regardless of what subjects they teach, find ways to bring computer science skills to all their students.
 Our aim is to help teachers everywhere, starting within our state, learn how to incorporate CS into their practice.
 We place an especially strong focus on preservice teacher education and are creating multiple pathways to prepare future educators to teach CS.